5 CEO CV Examples [& Templates]

 CV formatting tips for ensuring ATS and hiring managers are happy:

-• The One-page Rule: As we already mentioned, this rule is important.
-Hiring managers want the highlights, not your entire life history.
+• The One-page Rule: As we’ve already mentioned, this rule is important.
+Hiring managers want the highlights, not your entire life story.

 • Bullet Points: Bullet points break up chunks of text in your work experience, making them easier to read and more visually appealing.

-• Avoid Icons/Images: Pictures, as lovely as they may be, don’t work for ATS and should be avoided.
+• Avoid Icons/Images: Pictures, as appealing as they may be, don’t work for ATS and should be avoided.

 • Job Title: List the job title you want at the top of your CV, not the one you currently have.